Mortgage Broker vs Bank in North Brisbane, QLD: The 2026 Guide

 Do all lenders work with mortgage brokers?

 Most do, but not all.
-Some lenders like Bendigo Bank and Bank of Queensland are direct-only.
-However, the majority of competitive lenders work through brokers, giving you access to better overall choice.
+Some lenders operate as direct-only.
+However, the majority of competitive lenders work through brokers, giving you access to better overall choice than any single bank branch can offer.

 Will I get the same level of service from a broker as from my bank?